College Lovers: Plot

 Guinn 'Big Boy' Williams, a star football player, decides to leave Sanford college after he has found that his girlfriend has eloped with another man.
-He is drive to the train station by Russell Hopton, his best friend, and also a football player for the same college.
+He is driven to the train station by Russell Hopton, his best friend, and also a football player for the same college.
 Jack Whiting, who plays the part of the student manager of the Sanford college athletic association as well as part of the president of the student body, knows that the college needs Williams to win the important game against Colton college.